-- Under 8 years old and between 40 – 80lbs: must be secured in a federally approved child restraint system (a forward-facing child safety seat or a booster seat).
+- A child who weighs less than 80 lbs., who is less than 57″ in height, and who is less than 8 years old must be secured in a belt-positioning child restraint system (a forward-facing child safety seat or a booster seat).

-- And for children under 12 years old and less than 100 lbs.: must be properly secured in the rear seat of the vehicle, if possible.
+- A child under 12 years old who weighs less than 100 lbs. must be properly secured in the rear seat of the vehicle, if possible.

 Don’t get stuck without the right safety seat for your child.
-Maine’s Bureau of Highway Safety provides folks in Maine with child passenger safety seats at no cost*.
+Maine’s Bureau of Highway Safety provides folks in Maine with certain types of child car seats at no cost*.
 If you are eligible for WIC, SNAP, TANF or MaineCare you may be eligible for a free car seat.

 If you have ANY questions about child safety seats or the Bureau of Highway Safety’s Car Seat Distribution program call one of the techs listed above today.
 Or click here to visit the Maine Bureau of Highway Safety website for a list of inspection stations and car seat distribution sites throughout the state.